Skip to content

 Refund Processing5-10 business days

-Deposit speed for the player is instant — VIP Preferred approves the eCheck within seconds and the operator credits the casino balance immediately.
+Deposit speed for the player is instant: VIP Preferred approves the eCheck within seconds and the operator credits the casino balance immediately.
 The underlying ACH debit from the player's bank settles in 1-3 business days behind the scenes, with Pavilion taking the credit risk on returns during that window.
-Choice4 deferred settlement pushes settlement out to 7, 14, 21 or 28 days at the operator's election — useful for high-roller liquidity but priced higher because Pavilion is extending credit.
+Choice4 deferred settlement pushes settlement out to 7, 14, 21 or 28 days at the operator's election, useful for high-roller liquidity but priced higher because Pavilion is extending credit.
 Withdrawal speed is the weakest part of the product: 1-5 business days through VIP Preferred ACH, depending on operator and bank.
-DraftKings and FanDuel publish 1-3 business days, others quote up to 5.
+DraftKings and FanDuel publish 1-3 business days, while others quote up to 5.
 The actual ACH credit hits the player's account on the next banking day after the operator initiates the payout, but operator-side processing (KYC review, withdrawal approval workflows, batch timing) typically adds 1-2 business days on top.
 Settlement to operator accounts runs standard T+1 to T+3 ACH cycles.
 Refund processing for failed deposits is 5-10 business days.
-The iGaming SDK introduced SameDay ACH (3 settlement windows per day per NACHA Phase 3 rules), RTP and FedNow support — these can push withdrawals to same-day or instant for participating banks, but uptake has been slow because the per-transaction cost is materially higher than standard ACH.
-As of May 2026, most VIP Preferred operators run standard ACH for withdrawals, not Same Day.
-Compare to Trustly which does deposits and withdrawals in under 6 seconds via European open banking, or Brite at the same speed.
-Compare to Visa Direct and Mastercard Send which can clear under 30 minutes on supported issuers (though gambling MCC support is patchy).
+The iGaming SDK introduced SameDay ACH (3 settlement windows per day per NACHA Phase 3 rules), RTP and FedNow support, which can push withdrawals to same-day or instant for participating banks, but uptake has been slow because the per-transaction cost is materially higher than standard ACH.
+As of May 2026, most VIP Preferred operators run standard ACH for withdrawals rather than Same Day.
+Compare to Trustly, which does deposits and withdrawals in under 6 seconds via European open banking, or Brite at the same speed.
+Compare to Visa Direct and Mastercard Send, which can clear under 30 minutes on supported issuers (though gambling MCC support is patchy).
 Pavilion's ACH rail is fundamentally batch-settled and cannot match real-time push speeds without the SameDay/RTP/FedNow surcharges.
 Updated May 2026.

 Integration & Tech